DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

             self.currentStep += 1

         if self.currentStep == 1:
-            operation2() # this one raise an exception self.currentStep += 1
+            operation2() # this one raises an exception self.currentStep += 1
 ```

 ### *on_save* handler

-A special handler may be implemented when hermes just have saved its cache files : once some events have been processed and no event is waiting on the message bus, or before ending.
+A special handler may be implemented when hermes just have saved its cache files: once some events have been processed and no event is waiting on the message bus, or before ending.

 {{% notice warning %}}
-As this handler isn't an standard event handler, `GenericClient` can't handle exceptions for it, and process to a retry later.
+As this handler isn't a standard event handler, `GenericClient` can't handle exceptions for it, and process to a retry later.

 **Any unhandled exception raised in this handler will immediately terminate the client.**